 The town's full-faith-and-credit pledge secures the bonds and BANs.
-The short-term rating reflects our opinion of the town's general creditworthiness and market-risk profile, which we consider low.
-The low market-risk profile reflects our view of the town's strong legal authority to issue long-term debt to take out the BANs and ongoing disclosure to market participants.
+The short-term rating reflects our opinion of the town's general creditworthiness and market risk profile, which we consider low.
+The low market risk profile reflects our view of the town's strong legal authority to issue long-term debt to take out the BANs and ongoing disclosure to market participants.

-Officials intend to use series 2022 bond and BAN proceeds to finance school-facility and road improvements and purchase a new firetruck.
+Officials intend to use series 2023 bond and BAN proceeds to finance various capital projects and school facility and road improvements, and to provide funds for a firehouse improvement project.